LincaMarius/ISAP-1_Computer_Project/README.md

 https://github.com/LincaMarius/ISAP-1_Instruction_Set

 ### Step 3 – Computer Simulation in Logisim
-In this step, the ISAP-1 Computer is simulated in the Logisim program, testing functionality from a logical point of view before creating the electrical diagram or physical circuit.
+In this step, the ISAP-1 Computer is simulated using Logisim software, testing functionality from a logical point of view before creating the electrical diagram or physical circuit.

 In this way, design errors can be detected that can lead to wasted time later with debugging with a product that is partially functional or totally non-functional.